Plant a Monarch Butterfly Waystation & Pollinator Garden!

 Monarch butterflies and other insect pollinators are disappearing!
 Only 6% of the Western Monarch Butterfly population remains.
 Pesticides, disease, and habitat loss are some of the reasons for the decline.

-A waystation, pictured below, is a place for Monarchs to rest, refuel, and lay eggs during their migration journey.
-Waystations are great habitat and food sources for other pollinators too.
+A waystation is a place for Monarchs to rest, refuel, and lay eggs during their migration journey.
+Waystations are great habitats and food sources for other pollinators too.

 What are pollinators?
 Why are they important?